rsdoiel/schemathing-js/README.md

 Overwrite and add additional properties passed into morph (except _id, merge _isA list)

-## extraction

-Someday maybe.
-It'd be noice to have something like

-    var myNewThing = Thing.create(some_html_fragment);

-## rendering methods

-### toHtml()

-Return the thing object as a schema.org defined markup html block.
-Object's id would map to the id attribute in the outer tag.

-### toJSON()

-Render as JSON

-The grand idea for this module would provide support for all the schema types defined at schema.org with a consistent set of methods and attributes.

 # A theoretical example using the module in NodeJS

     var assert = require('assert'),